mmossing/mmossing.github.io/_posts/2019-05-12-Cairo_to_Capetown.md

 Adventure #3.
 As retirement approached my Daughter Cary bought me the [Lonely Planet's Epic Bike Rides of the World](https://shop.lonelyplanet.com/products/epic-bike-rides-of-the-world).
 A series of unlikely events convinced me that the improbably challenging trip from Cairo to Capetown was the one for me.
 Unfortunately this expedition was interrupted due to an injury for a few weeks.
 I was able to return to the tour at Victoria Falls to finish in Capetown.

 I documented the trip on Strava.
 Here are links to individual strava activities with a few highlight photos.
-First and Last stages.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="2084161081" data-style="standard"></div>
 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="2084620059" data-style="standard"></div>